Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

-1950 - The Alexander/Johnston House, 117 Pine Tree Road, Salisbury NC.
-Sold to by Anna Gulyn.
+1950 - The Alexander/Johnston House, 17 Pine Tree Road, originally 117 Pine Tree, Salisbury NC.
+Sold in the 1970's to Anna Gulyn.
 Photos by Gray Stout.
+Sold in 2024 to Ames and Jennifer Flynn.
+Demolition permit approved in October 2024.

 NCModernist